 The figure builder window Figure types are built from lines or circles, called segments, and additionally polygons.
 After building a figure type, it can be saved as an STK file from the File menu to share with others or use later.
 It can also be added directly to the animation by clicking 'Add To Animation' in the File menu and giving the figure a unique name, which will identify it in the figure selector.
 A unique name will be generated automatically if left blank.
 While building a figure, actions can be undone using the undo and redo buttons in the edit menu.
 The figure can also be positioned using the same methods as described in the Positioning Figures section, including stretching segments using the Ctrl key and bending lines using the right mouse button.
 Information about the selected segment or polygon is displayed at the bottom of the window.
 This includes the segment type, thickness, length, angle and whether the segment is static or dynamic (see Remove / restore handle below) and the draw order (z-order).
 The total number of segments and polygons is shown in the title bar at the top of the window.
 The selected segment is shown with a red end point handle, while all other segments have blue handles.
+A segment can be selected by clicking the handle at its end or by clicking the segment anywhere.
+The figure can also be previewed using the View menu option, or Ctrl+P or space bar, to see how it looks without handles The background colour of the canvas can be set from the View menu or with the F9 key.
+This can be useful depending on the colour of the figure being designed.
+The colour persists after restart Pivot Animator.
 Figure Building Controls The controls for building a figure are to the left of the window and are as follows: